European Centre for Medium-Range Weather Forecasts: Early warning of severe weather events

 Forecasts of severe weather events allow appropriate mitigating action to be taken and contingency plans to be put into place by the authorities and the public.
 The increased time gained by issuing accurate warnings can save lives, for instance by evacuating people from a storm surge area.
 Authorities and businesses can plan to maintain services around threats such as high winds, floods or snow.

 In October 2012 the ECMWF model suggested seven days in advance that Hurricane Sandy was likely to make landfall on the East Coast of the United States.

 It also predicted the intensity and track of the November 2012 nor'easter, which impacted the east coast a week after Sandy.

 ECMWF's Extreme Forecast Index (EFI) was developed as a tool to identify where the EPS (Ensemble Prediction System) forecast distribution differs substantially from that of the model climate.
 It contains information regarding variability of weather parameters, in location and time and can highlight an abnormality of a weather situation without having to define specific space- and time-dependent thresholds.

 Satellite data

 ECMWF, through its partnerships with EUMETSAT, ESA, the EU and others, exploits satellite data for operational numerical weather prediction and operational seasonal forecasting with coupled atmosphere–ocean–land models.
 The increasing amount of satellite data and the development of more sophisticated ways of extracting information from that data have made a major contribution to improving the accuracy and utility of NWP forecasts.
-ECMWF continuously endeavours to improve the use of satellite observations for NWP.